 - Internal Customer: Internal customers are the employees that work within the organisation but act as customers for the product.

-- External Customers: They exist outside the organisation and depend on the business for consuming or reproducing a good or a service.
+- External Customers: They exist outside the organisation and depend on the business for consuming or reproducing a good or service.

 On The Basis Of Customer Behaviour